People: All users

 - UML Class

-If you’ve just added a blank Diagram format to the board:
+If you've just added a blank Diagram format to the board, you can use Miro AI to populate it:

 - Click Create with AI inside the Diagram.
 Focus mode opens.